WARDHAN10/REST-API_CSV_PARSER/README.md

 ## Application Structure

 - `index.js` - The entry point to our application.
 This file defines our express server and connects it to MongoDB using mongoose.
 It also requires the routes and models we'll be using in the application.
+- `controller/` - defination of all the routes
 - `routes/` - This folder contains the route definitions for our API.
 - `models/` - This folder contains the schema definitions for our Mongoose models.